 - ADVANCE SUBMISSION CRITIQUE: Commercial and women’s fiction, romance, first 10 pages double-spaced, cover letter

 CLAUDIA WHITSITT is an award-winning author and former educator who has published five mysteries and three works of middle grade historical fiction to date.
 The third installment in her Kids Like You series, Broken Lines, was published in January 2017.
 Claudia’s novels feature strong heroines and address social issues which continue to plague our country.
 When she isn’t writing, she’s visiting schools and teaching writing to middle grade students.
 She’s known for her kind nature, even when telling you that your works sucks, and will make you want to become a better writer.

-- SESSIONS: “Applying Tension and Voice to First Pages,” “What Makes a Compelling Story” and Read & Critique
+- SESSIONS: “Applying Tension and Voice to First Pages,” “What Makes a Compelling Story” and Read & Critique (All-Genre)

 - ADVANCE SUBMISSION CRITIQUE: Middle-grade fiction, mystery; first 10 pages double-spaced, cover letter